Tamesa’s postgraduate nursing programmes attract interest from both New Zealand and international students – and not just from nurses.

 Irene Celino worked as a doctor in the Philippines before coming to New Zealand.
 Tamesa’s postgraduate nursing programmes are enabling her to become familiar with this country’s healthcare system, which she says is quite different to the Philippines.

 Tamesa’s postgraduate nursing programmes are offered online, a flexibility that Irene appreciated.
-“Tamesa’s the only institute that offers online programmes for postgraduate students in the health sector.
+“Tamesa’s one of few institutes that offers online programmes for postgraduate students in the health sector in NZ.
 Being mostly online is a real strength of the programmes.
 It allows schedule flexibility for students like me who have been away from academic work for quite a long time.”

 Irene study two courses at Tamesa: Nutrition for Special Populations and Health Promotion.
 “I appreciated the new things I learned about health and healthcare in New Zealand.
 What I enjoyed most though were the personal discussions with the tutors.
 They were very willing to impart knowledge as well as listen to our views and opinions, and allow us to share our experiences from working in other countries.”